Rational1ty/characters/README.md

 # Characters

-### Prints characters that are made up of many smaller characters
+### Prints big characters that are made up of many smaller characters